WordPress theme customisation

 How can I adjust theme typography?

-What are theme widgets and how can I customize them?
+What are theme widgets and how can I customise them?

 Can I add custom CSS to my WordPress theme?

-What is the role of a theme framework in customization?
+What is the role of a theme framework in customisation?

 How do I add custom functionality to my theme?